Sukhumvit MRT station

 Sukhumvit MRT station (สถานีสุขุมวิท, RTGS: Sathani Sukhumwit) is an MRT station on the Blue Line, located below Asok Intersection between Sukhumvit Road and Asok Montri Road in Bangkok, Thailand.
-The station provides an interchange with the BTS Sukhumvut Line.
+The station provides an interchange with the BTS Sukhumvit Line.
 It is one of the busiest stations on the network.

 The station has three underground levels including a shopping zone.

-Connection with BTS

-The station is connected to BTS Asok station via covered walkway.
-Fare and ticket system between the two lines are not integrated.